aofrancani/KDD-BR22/README.md

 ```

 ## 2. Download Pre-trained Model and Logs
-Download my pre-trained model and save it somewhere in the `ckpt` directory:
+Download our pre-trained model and save it somewhere in the `ckpt` directory:
 - checkpoint: [Link to GoogleDrive](https://drive.google.com/drive/folders/1vBIvgHW-cVK1a_k0aVENPrK-vR-elYm-?usp=share_link)